Acrophobia Test

 The acrophobia test requires candidates to climb a 30 foot ladder, wearing a harness, helmet and gloves for safety purposes.

--Sarah Campbell, Fire Fighter Candidate
+–Mark Walter, Fire Fighter Candidate

 The acrophobia test requires candidates to climb a 30 foot ladder, wearing a harness, helmet and gloves for safety purposes.
 Once at the top of the ladder candidates will be asked to anchor themselves with one leg over and through the rung.
 Before returning to the ground, candidates will be asked to connect two hose couplings, lean backwards on the ladder and look down at a mark on the ground for 10 seconds.